 - No preservatives, no taurine, no artificial caffeine, no artificial flavors or sweeteners

 Most studies establish a relationship between sugary drinks and obesity.
-It is therefore advisable to limit the input of high-calorie drink in our children’s diet.
+It is therefore advisable to limit the input of high-calorie drinks in our children’s diet.
 The use of low-calorie diet beverages could be a good alternative.
 It may be that fruit juice is less obesogenic than other beverages with added sugars, although some caution should still be applied.
 The recent advent of flavored waters has provided a lower sugar (and calorie) alternative in the marketplace.

 Consumption of plain milk and water can lower the effect of sugary drinks.
 Our children should be encouraged to take plain milk regularly (34% consumed plain milk at least once a week) to the extent that this replaces the taste of juice in their preferences.
 Heightened promotion of the benefits of milk (particularly low-fat milk for those over two years of age) and water, and the potential adverse effects of beverages high in sugar is required.

-You may also want to comment about this post, share your personal testimony, or ask a personal question, please leave it in the comment box.
+You may also want to comment about this post, share your testimony, or ask a personal question, please leave it in the comment box.